 COMMON BRAND NAME(S): Boniva

 USES: Ibandronate is used to prevent and treat certain types of bone loss (osteoporosis).
 Osteoporosis causes bones to become thinner and break more easily.
-Your chance of developing osteoporosis increases after menopause, as you age, or if you take corticosteroid medications (e.g., prednisone) for long periods.
+Your chance of developing osteoporosis increases after menopause, as you age, or if you take corticosteroid medications (such as prednisone) for long periods.

 This medication works by slowing bone loss to help maintain strong bones and reduce the risk of broken bones (fractures).
 Ibandronate belongs to a class of medications called bisphosphonates.

-This medication is given by injection into a vein over a period of 15-30 seconds as directed by your doctor.
+This medication is given by injection into a vein over a period of 15-30 seconds by a health care professional as directed by your doctor.
 It is usually given once every 3 months.

 Continue to take other medications for your condition as directed by your doctor.